InftyAI/llmaz/docs/envoy-ai-gateway.md

 }
 ```

-`$GATEWAY_URL/v1/chat/completions` will request the chat api for the model.
-Here, we ask the `qwen2-0.5b` model, the request will look like:
+III.
+Query `http://localhost:8080/v1/chat/completions` to chat with the model.
+Here, we ask the `qwen2-0.5b` model, the query will look like:

 ```bash
 curl -H "Content-Type: application/json"     -d '{